Exact Hopfion Vortices in a 3D Heisenberg Ferromagnet

-The introduction of an inhomogeneity in the exchange interaction in a Heisenberg model was motivated in part by earlier work \cite{balakrishnan2} on the dynamics of the continuum model of an isotropic Heisenberg chain with an inhomogeneous exchange interaction.
-Since then, various aspects of inhomogeneous magnetic systems have been studied \cite{inhom}.
-We remark in passing that the results we have presented for the continuum Heisenberg model should be applicable in fields other than magnetism, where the corresponding Hamiltonian density involves inhomogeneous, anisotropic generalizations of $|\nabla \mathbf{n}|^{2}$, where $\mathbf{n}$ is a unit vector field.
+We remark in passing that the results we have presented for the continuum Heisenberg model should be applicable in fields other than magnetism, where the corresponding energy density involves inhomogeneous, anisotropic generalizations of $|\nabla \mathbf{n}|^{2}$, where $\mathbf{n}$ is a unit vector field.
 The energy density of the nonlinear sigma model \cite{rajaraman}, the splay term in the free energy of liquid crystals \cite{LC2}, the curvature term in the elastic rod energy \cite{harland}, etc. are some examples.

-Theoretical and experimental studies of magnetic hopfions in 3D Heisenberg models have started to gain momentum in recent years.
-Hopfions have been identified using fluorescence polarizing microscopy in a chiral ferromagnetic fluid by the twisting and linking of the magnetization field lines \cite{smalyukh}.
-Recently, they have been created and observed \cite{kent} in magnetic multilayer systems.
-Based on their nanometer to micrometer sizes in various magnetic materials and their topological stability, the possible application of hopfions in future computer technology has been recognized.
-They can be used to store bits of information, where a bit corresponds to the presence or absence of a hopfion, or the presence of a hopfion and an anti-hopfion in nonchiral magnets.
-Certain dynamical advantages of hopfions over skyrmions as information carriers have also been pointed out \cite {wang}.
+Theoretical and experimental studies of topological solitons in 3D Heisenberg models have started to gain momentum in recent years.
+There is a recent numerical study \cite{yokota} on twisted skyrmions which become hopfion vortices for appropriate boundary conditions.
+Hopfions have been identified in chiral ferromagnetic fluids \cite{smalyukh} and observed \cite{kent} in magnetic multilayer systems.
+Based on their nanometer to micrometer sizes in various magnetic materials as well as their topological and energy-based stability, the possible application of topological solitons in future computer technology has been recognized.
+They can be used to store bits of information, where a bit corresponds to the presence or absence of a topological soliton.
+Certain dynamical advantages of 3D localized entities over skyrmions as information carriers have also been pointed out \cite {wang, photonics}.
 Thus, one could envisage such distinct applications as {\it hopfionics} akin to the field of skyrmionics \cite{reviews}.